 There are times when everyone can do with a helping hand, whether it is through short term counselling or longer term psychotherapy.

-Perhaps you find it difficult making decisions or you have lost the momentum to take control of your life and move forward.
+Maybe you find it difficult making decisions or you have lost the momentum to take control of your life and move forward.
 Or maybe you simply want to understand more about why you do the things you do.
 Whatever you are experiencing you probably have an underlying desire to discover and understand more about yourself in order to begin to live a more fulfilled life.

 My approach to the work we do together is firstly based on building a relationship in which you can feel calmer and more at ease.
 Working collaboratively is important to create a balance between knowing you do have inner resources and qualities while at the same time processing your emotional responses to losses and painful experiences in your life.
 By doing this over time enables you to discover that the joy of transformation is possible which leads to an emerging growth of self-assurance and a sense of being able to live fully.

-Prior to becoming a therapist I worked in the biological sciences but while living and working abroad I actively began working with the emotional support of others.
+Prior to becoming a counsellor/therapist I worked in the biological sciences but while living and working abroad I actively began working with the emotional support of others.
 I became involved in the development and running of an organisation for people who were distressed often to the point they were experiencing suicidal thoughts.
 Refugees and asylum seekers were amongst the group of people supported.